themesberg/flowbite/content/getting-started/symfony.md

 import 'flowbite';
 ```

-This will enable all of the interactive and dynamic UI components such as the dropdowns, modals, navbars, and other to work out-of-the-box.
+This will enable all of the interactive and dynamic UI components such as the dropdowns, modals, navbars, and others to work out of the box.
 Webpack will automatically bundle the final JavaScript file which improves speed and performance.

-Check out the [Flowbite Quickstart](https://flowbite.com/docs/getting-started/quickstart/) guide to learn about the different ways you can set up the JS interactivity whether that's via CDN, using the data attributes interface, leveraging TypeScript or programatically working with the UI components and object classes.
+Check out the [Flowbite Quickstart](https://flowbite.com/docs/getting-started/quickstart/) guide to learn about the different ways you can set up the JS interactivity whether that's via CDN, using the data attributes interface, leveraging TypeScript or programmatically working with the UI components and object classes.

 ## Flowbite components